DanyaAlfageh/nlp-resume/README.md

-## Cosine Similarity Between Documents
+## Document Relevance based on SGD Classifier and Cosine Similarity

+>This analysis entails determining how similar documents are to a target set of documents.

+The original problem involved narrowing down a set of 'technical' resumes which consist of candidates from various fields such as IT, BusinessAnalyst / Data Scientist, and Software Engineering to a subset of resumes most relevant for an Analyst position.

-This analysis entails determining how similar documents are to a target document.
-The original problem was determining how relevant 'technical' resumes are to positions in different technical fields such as IT, Analyst, and Software Developer.
-To solve this problem, resumes of employees who already fill a position are combined to create a target document.
-Then a set of candidate resumes is compared for similarity to the target document.
-The end result does not assess how well a candidate may perform at a particular position but should associate people with relevant resumes to a particular position.
+To solve this problem, resumes of employees who already fill similar Analyst positions are collected to represent the target class.
+Then the set of candidate resumes consisting is compared for relevance to the target class.

+The end result does not assess how well a candidate may perform at a particular position but should associate people with relevant resumes to the target position.

 ### Python Environment
-Using Conda, Anaconda Python 3.5.1 :: Continuum Analytics, Inc. with requirements listed in [requirements.yml]()
+Using Conda, Anaconda Python 3.5.1 :: Continuum Analytics, Inc. with requirements listed in [environment.yml](https://github.com/blakeboswell/nlp-resume/blob/master/environment.yml)

 Create environment via:
 ``` bash